Inter Club Pro-Am Foursomes Tournament Conditions

 9. Each round up to and including the Semi-Finals shall be decided over 18 holes.
 The Final shall be decided over 2 sets of 18 holes.

-10. Each match shall be played on the course of the Club first drawn, except the Semi-Finals and Final which shall be played on a neutral course as directed by the Leicestershire & Rutland Golf Union.
+10. Each match shall be played on the course of the Club first drawn, except the Semi-Finals and Final which shall be played on a neutral course as directed by the Leicestershire & Rutland Golf Limited.

 11. In the event of a tie, the match shall be resolved by a sudden death playoff with strokes taken as per the original match.
 The extra holes are a continuation of the stipulated round.

-13. Each round of the Tournament shall be played by the date directed by the Leicestershire & Rutland Golf Union.
+13. Each round of the Tournament shall be played by the date directed by the Leicestershire & Rutland Golf Limited.
 In the event of a match not being played both teams will be disqualified.
 Both professionals have equal responsibility in arranging a mutually convenient date and time to play the match.

 14. Teams must be declared at least 10 minutes before the start time in playing order.
 After such time, except in exceptional circumstances, no alterations shall be permitted.